 Bahujan Samaj Party (BSP) chief Mayawati and Samajwadi Party (SP) chief Akhilesh Yadav have decided that SP will contest on 37 seats while BSP will fight on 38 seats in the upcoming Lok Sabha elections 2019.
-SP will contest the Varanasi seat (held by PM Modi), but neither party will field any candidate from the Congress bastions of Rae Bareli and Amethi.
-The RLD is likely to get 5 seats.
+All this is making SP patriarch Mulayam Singh Yadav very upset

 In the meantime, the party patriarch Mulayam Singh Yadav has stung son Akhilesh on the seat-sharing formula with BSP.